sciZer0/newdiscoveries/c/README.md

 2.1.
 New Concept of Force;<br>
 2.2.
 New Definition of Force;<br>
 2.3.
-Target Acceleration for each Force;<br>
+Target Acceleration as the feature of each Force;<br>
 2.4.
 New Formula for Force;<br>
-2.4.
+2.5.
 New Understanding of the magnitude of Force;<br>
 2.6.
 Work and Energy in the Most General Sense;<br>
 2.7.
 New Concept of Work and New Concept of Energy;<br>
 2.8.
 New Universal Formula for Work and Energy;<br>
 2.9.
 New Unit of Measure for Work and Energy;<br>
 2.10.
 Static Mechanical Work;<br>
 2.11.
-Calculations with New Formulas
+Calculations with New Formulas and Explanations;<br>
 2.12.
-New Formula for Kinetic Energy and explanation of the well-known Kinetic Energy Paradox;<br>
+New Formula for Kinetic Energy<br>
+2.14. explanation of the well-known Kinetic Energy Paradox;<br>
-2.13.
+2.15.
 New Formula for Potential Energy;<br>
-2.14.
+2.16.
 New Formula for Power.<br>

-2.15.
+2.17.
 New Law of Conservation of Energy

 ## 2.1.
 New Concept of Force